 Freeze: Fully cook, cool completely and freeze in an airtight container or resealable freezer bags for up to 3 months.
 Thaw in a fridge or on a counter.

-Why?
-Because larger size Instant Pot has larger volume (area) for more pressure to build up.
-Thus, it takes longer to bring pressure down.
-Therefore, 8 quart pressure cooker keeps cooking chicken while bringing down pressure for 40 minutes vs. 6 quart that takes only 15 minutes.
+- Larger size 8 quart Instant Pot has larger volume (area) for more pressure to build up.
+Thus, it takes longer to bring pressure up and down.